Last Updated on October 30, 2025 by Jennifer Bell

 - Add 2 1/2 tablespoons soy sauce or tamari, 1/2 teaspoon garlic powder, 1/2 teaspoon onion powder, 1/2 teaspoon dried sage, 1/2 teaspoon dried oregano, 1/2 teaspoon dried thyme, 1/2 teaspoon dried rosemary, and 1 pinch black pepper to an airtight container with a tight-fitting lid or a freezer bag.
 Mix well.

-- Cut 1 block extra firm tofu into bite-sized pieces and place them in the airtight container or freezing bag with the marinade.
+- Cut 1 block extra firm tofu into bite-sized pieces and place them in the airtight container or freezer bag with the marinade.

 - Close the lid tightly or seal the bag, then gently turn it upside down a few times to distribute the marinade.